rdmpage/taxonomy-GBIF-manuscript/README.md

 ## Typographic errors

 Although the method used here cannot handle changes in the spelling of the specific epithet, it can detect some spelling inconsistencies in generic names.
-For example, in the wasp family Evaniidae GBIF has two generic names, *Szepligetella* sourced from The Catalogue of Life, 3rd January 2011 and *Szepligetiella* (note the extra "i") sourced from the Interim Register of Marine and Nonmarine Genera (Fig. Evaniidae).
+For example, in the wasp family Evaniidae GBIF has two generic names, *Szepligetella* sourced from The Catalogue of Life, 3rd January 2011 and *Szepligetiella* (note the extra "i") sourced from the Australian Faunal Directory via the Interim Register of Marine and Nonmarine Genera [Rees 2006-present] (Fig. Evaniidae).
 The correct spelling is  *Szepligetella* (see [Bradley 1908]), so the 14 species belonging to *Szepligetiella* duplicate the 14 from *Szepligetella*.
 Note that one specific epithet (*similis* Szépligeti 1903) is shared with a third genus *Hyptia*.
 This is a false positive, in that *Szepligetella similis* was originally described as *Evania similis* and *Hyptia similis* is the original name for a different species (both *Evania similis* and *Hyptia similis* were described in the same publication on pages 385 and 376 respectively; [Szépligeti 1903]).

 ![Evaniidae](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/Evaniidae.png)